 These loaves showcase diversity and less familiar worldwide communities.
 They wander over boundaries of religion, culture, ethnicity, and race.
 Each mixes with home and homeland, often multiple homelands, as well as with religions.
 Some are leavened through worldwide dislocations and disenfranchisements and migrations.
 In a Joseph Campbell sense these are heroic foods, voyagers through time and space, from home to home, from generation to generation, victoriously returning to festive tables season after season.

 Surprisingly, or maybe not, Jewish babka and Polish babka are related to each other and indeed also to kugelhopf.
 In the end I don’t have to chose between these legacy foods.
 As my confidence grows with each bake, I still intend to craft my first babka.
 Sometime soon … maybe after do some more research.

-I hope that you will share your stories, your baking tricks, and your insights as the layers of the “Chocolate Babka Project” unfold through outings, research, baking, and tastings at #chocolatebabkaproject.
+I hope that you will share your stories, your baking tricks, and your insights at my facebook or instagram feed (@chocolatetrail).
+Stay in touch as the layers of the “#chocolatebabkaproject” unfold.

 Some Previous Posts